Neyrian/DLL-Injector/README.md

 # 🚀 Advanced DLL Injector with EDR/AV/Sandbox Evasion

 ## 🔥 Overview
-This project implements a **stealthy DLL injector** for **Windows 10** with advanced evasion techniques.
+This project implements a **stealthy DLL injector** for **Windows 10 and 11** with advanced evasion techniques.
 It includes mechanisms to **bypass EDR, AV, and sandbox detections** while using direct syscalls and obfuscation to reduce detection rates.
 The injector creates a suspended process, injects a DLL, and executes its entry point in a stealthy manner.

 ---